rh-mobb/documentation/content/docs/redhat/acm/submariner/rosa/rosa-submariner.md

 submariner-broker   21s
 ```

-* We don’t need to label the ManagedCluster because it was imported the proper labels within the proper ManagedClusterSet:
+* We don’t need to label the ManagedCluster because it was imported the proper labels within the proper ManagedClusterSet.

 * Deploy SubmarinerConfig for the first rosa cluster imported: